Aliases for ASAH2 Gene

 Ceramidases (EC 220.127.116.11), such as ASAH2, catalyze hydrolysis of the N-acyl linkage of ceramide, a second messenger in a variety of cellular events, to produce sphingosine.
 Sphingosine exerts both mitogenic and apoptosis-inducing activities, and its phosphorylated form functions as an intra- and intercellular second messenger (see MIM 603730) (Mitsutake et al., 2001 [PubMed 11328816]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for ASAH2 Gene

-ASAH2 (N-Acylsphingosine Amidohydrolase (Non-Lysosomal Ceramidase) 2) is a Protein Coding gene.
-Diseases associated with ASAH2 include sphingolipidosis and obstructive jaundice.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include ceramidase activity.
+ASAH2 (N-Acylsphingosine Amidohydrolase 2) is a Protein Coding gene.
+Diseases associated with ASAH2 include Sphingolipidosis and Lipogranulomatosis.
+Among its related pathways are Sphingolipid metabolism and S-1P Stimulated Signaling.
+Gene Ontology (GO) annotations related to this gene include N-acylsphingosine amidohydrolase activity.
 An important paralog of this gene is ASAH2B.